FCC EEO Compliance is a Critical Component of the Broadcast License Renewal Process.

 The FCC’s equal employment opportunity (EEO) rules apply to commercial and non-commercial broadcasters and multi-channel video programming distributors such as cable and satellite TV operators.
 Since the rules were implemented in 2003, the FCC has conducted random audits of stations on an annual basis, imposed numerous fines, and provided several important clarifications to the rules.

-In 2018, the OAB’s FCC counsel of Brooks, Pierce, McLendon, Humphrey & Leonard, LLP, updated its guide on EEO rules, FCC Equal Employment Opportunity Rules: A Primer for Ohio Broadcast Stations.
+The OAB’s FCC counsel of Brooks, Pierce, McLendon, Humphrey & Leonard, LLP, updated its guide on EEO rules for 2022, FCC Equal Employment Opportunity Rules: A Primer for Ohio Broadcast Stations.

 The OAB, in coordination with North Carolina Association of Broadcasters, the Virginia Association of Broadcasters, the Maryland, D.C., Delaware Broadcasters Association, and the Iowa Broadcasters Association, presented a webinar on the FCC’s EEO rules.
 Elizabeth Spainhour and Patrick Cross of the Brooks Pierce law firm led this hour-long webinar.

 - Background and updates on the current EEO regulatory environment (including developments around EEO Form 395-B)

 - The FCC’s general and specific EEO requirements

 - Recordkeeping and reporting

 Participation in this session may qualify toward credit for FCC EEO outreach requirements.
 If you have viewed the webinar and need to request a letter, contact the OAB’s Mariah West.